Are External French Doors Secure?

 French doors are often made of wood.
 For maximum security make sure that the wood is thick and heavy.
 It’s well worth paying extra for better quality in this respect, to reduce the risk of break-ins.
 Thick, heavy hardwood will serve you well.

 Secure doors and locked windows are a good deterrent for opportunistic thieves, but there are a few extra things that you can, and should, consider adding to your home security set up.
 These are all things that are worth looking at for any home, not just for ones with French doors.

-Security Extras for French Doors
+Additonal Security Measures for External French Doors

 If your French door does not already have double glazing, then you should definitely consider getting this.
 Toughened glass / safety glass is good, but double glazing is much harder to break, and will stop opportunistic burglars from simply smashing the pane of glass in the door to enter your property.

 Hinge bolts are far more secure than standard hinges, and will reduce the risk of a would-be intruder finding a way to force a door up and lift it off the hinges.
 The risk of this security flaw being exploited can be minimised further if you ensure that your door fits its frame properly.

 True forced entries are rare, but upgrading your door to use a mortise lock (embedded into the door) with a one-inch or greater long deadbolt will do a lot for your security.
 Consider getting a double-cylinder vertical deadbolt to lock both the top and bottom of the door simultaneously.
 Those additional locking points will make it harder to force the door open.

 In addition to improving the door itself (or confirming that the exterior French doors you buy have those features as standard), there are a few extra things you can do to make your French doors more secure.
 One good basic for homes that have doors with large glass panels is to hang curtains in front of the doors.
 If a would-be intruder can’t see anything appealing in your property, they’re unlikely to want to go to the effort of breaking and entering in the first place.